 Seeing a whale while out at sea is an exciting experience, but it can also result in accidental collisions that are harmful for both the boater and the whale.

 Short on time?
 Follow these 6 straightforward tips to safely and responsibly watch whales from your boat!

-If you see a spout, tail, or a breaching whale, please slow down and post a lookout.
-Some whales may dive for 20 minutes or more while searching for food.
-If you’ve seen one whale, many more could be close-maybe too close to your boat and its spinning propellers.
+Did you see a spout, a tail, or a breaching whale?
+Slow down and post a lookout.
+Some whales dive 20 minutes or more.
+Seeing one whale at the surface means more could be nearby.
 Proceed cautiously!

 2. Head On Is Wrong!